2019 Subaru Legacy Trim Levels with Comparisons & Configurations.

 The two trim levels also have most of the same standard safety features.
 Blind-spot monitoring does become standard on the 2.5i Sport.
 Also, reverse automatic braking and high beam assist are both optional features that you can add.
 Reverse automatic braking is not optional on the lower trim levels.

-Compare the Legacy 2.5i Sport vs 2.5i Limited Trim Levels.
+Compare the Legacy 2.5i Sport vs 2.5i Limited Trims.
 What is the difference?

 The 2.5i Limited marks an upgrade toward more luxurious features.
 Of course, that does increase the starting MSRP by about $2,500.
 This is quite the price jump, but if you crave those extra creature comforts, it makes for an attractive purchase.